Pupils start their working day with a half hour session with their learning mentor. This is a time for:

 Following the mentoring time, there are two one hour lessons, followed by break, and then a third lesson.
 Maths, English and Science are prioritised for these morning sessions, to promote optimum learning and progress in these subjects where there is currently underachievement on the Island.

-During the lunch break, all staff (teaching and non- teaching) and pupils eat together in the dining hall.
-Our temporary site (at Leeson Road) has its own kitchen.
+During the lunch break, all staff (teaching and non-teaching) and pupils eat together in the dining hall.
 Before the school opened, we consulted parents about meal arrangements, and they told us that they wanted their children to have both hot and cold options – so this is what we provide.
-Our new building will also contain a kitchen to cook high quality and nutritious meals.
+Our new building contains a kitchen to cook high quality and nutritious meals.
 Lunch is a crucial time in the day for the development of good relationships between staff and pupils, who can interact informally with each other outside of the classroom.
 Staff promote healthy eating through discussions that also help to develop social skills amongst pupils.

 The formal school day ends at 4.10pm.